svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_dedupe_part2.md

 prompt="""
 You're a professional record linkage engineer.

-Your task is to design clear evaluation criteria to compare a pair of contact details and judge whether they are duplicate or not.
+Your task is to design clear evaluation criteria to compare a pair of contact details and judge whether they are duplicates or not.
 Prepare an additive 0-5 points system, where more points indicate higher likelihood of being duplicates.

 Example contact: